stnly/sengit/CritiqueIntroduction.md

 The models should describe behaviour, not details of how that behaviour is obtained.
 Therefore, models should be abstract, rather than concrete.

 ###Machine Sequence
 The way the refinements are carried out in the model should be in a way that the previous machine has a link to the next.
 The refinements should carry over properties is related to the previous machine.
+Machine Sequence affects the flow of implementation and deployment sequence.

 ###Clarity
 The model should be readable by humans.
 A model that looks complicated and impressive might not be a good model.
 Don't confuse complexity with quality.
 Readability of naming convention is also very important.
+Clarity will allow for easy implememtation.

 ##Invariants & Theorems
 ###group 4